 Once pre-approved, your pre-approval letter typically lasts 60-90 days before you have to get a new one.
 While this may seem like a long time upfront, it doesn’t allow for a leisurely stroll through weeks of open houses to find something that may work.
 Finding the house that you want to spend time in (and a lot of money) takes a bit of time, so you’re going to want to move as quickly as possible.

-Can I get a pre-qualification letter instead of a pre-approval letter?
+Can I get a pre-qualification instead of a pre-approval?

 Why do pre-approval letters expire?